hamza0495/hamza0495/README.md

 - 👋 Hi, I’m @hamza0495
 - 👀 I’m interested in Python, Linux, Web Development, Cyber Security and more
-- 🌱 I’m currently learning ...
+- 🌱 I’ve already Learned Python, Linux, Cyber Security currently learning ...
 Full Stack Django Development and Ethical Hacking
 - 💞️ I’m looking to collaborate on any project that matches my interests
 - 📫 How to reach me ...
 Anyone can reach out to me on engnrhamza@gmail.com